What’s the difference between English Literature and the Literature and Comparative Cultures Major?

 To answer you I might first say that, yes, it is a problem.
 A fascinating one.
 How can we understand what this amazing thing called literature is when individually we can only read such a small fraction of it?
 Well, that’s why we come together as scholars at a place like Yale: to teach each other languages, translate texts for each other, and fight against all the difficulties inherent in human communication in order to share our hard-won knowledge with each other.
-The Literature major is in a sense a collaborative major.
+The Literature and Comparative Cultures Major is in a sense a collaborative major.
 It has to be.

 So of course you don’t need to know every language.
 But we would like you to know one or two; or at least be willing to have gotten quite far in one or two by the time you declare your major.
 That’s easily accomplished here.
 Or as easy as it ever can be to learn a whole new way to communicate.
 But if you’re interested in literature you’re also interested in language - so you’ll enjoy it.

 In the Literature and Comparative Cultures Major you’ll focus on the literary canon of your chosen language, but unlike taking a degree in a national language department we’ll ask you to look quite a bit further beyond the linguistic and cultural horizons you’ll have set for yourself.
 We’ll ask you to take classes in the very idea of literature itself.
 What is literature?
 How does it work?
 What is a story?
 These simple questions challenge us every day.